Role-Based Permissions

 When a user tries to perform an action, the system:

-1. Looks at all permission grants in the user's role
+1. Looks at all permission grants in the user's role.

-2. Finds grants that match the action being attempted
+2. Finds grants that match the action being attempted.

-3. Checks if any conditions are met
+3. Checks whether any conditions are met.

-4. **Deny grants always win** - if any deny grant matches, the action is blocked
+4. **Deny grants always win**.
+If any deny grant matches, the action is blocked.

-5. If no deny grants match but an allow grant does, the action is permitted
+5. If no deny grants match but an allow grant does, the action is permitted.

 {% hint style="success" %}

-**Key Rule**: Deny permissions always take precedence over allow permissions.
+**Key rule:** deny permissions always take precedence over allow permissions.

 {% endhint %}

-Different API endpoints handle missing permissions in different ways:
+Different API endpoints handle missing permissions in different ways.

 **Some endpoints return errors:**